natcap/invest.users-guide/source/coastal_protection.rst

 .. math::F_x=\rho g \frac{1}{12 \pi}NdC_d \frac{k}{\tanh kh}H^3

 Neglecting non-linear processes associated with wave propagation, this equation is only valid for emergent vegetation.
 Consequently, we added the coefficient :math:`\alpha` to the approximate the effects of vegetation on the wave setup when it is submerged.
 This approximation over-estimates the reduction in wave setup caused by submerged vegetation compared to what we would obtained if we had adopted a non-linear wave theory to estimate :math:`F_x`.
 However, for our intent and purposes, this approximation is much faster and simpler to adopt.
-Once we have obtained values of wave setup in the absence of vegetation, we estimate a proportionality coefficient :math:`\beta` between the empirical estimate of wave setup and the value of the modeled wave setup at the shoreline :math:` \overline{\eta}_{shore}`:
+Once we have obtained values of wave setup in the absence of vegetation, we estimate a proportionality coefficient :math:`\beta` between the empirical estimate of wave setup and the value of the modeled wave setup at the shoreline :math:`\overline{\eta}_{Shore}` :

 .. math:: \beta=\frac{\overline{\eta}_{shore}}{0.35m\sqrt{H_oL_o}}